 IPI offers a seminar in infant observation taught by IPI faculty, which meets by conference call, linking students across the United States and Central America.
 The seminar draws on the technique of Esther Bick and the IPI Group Affective Model (GAM) for study and learning.
 Esther Bick developed infant observation seminars as part of the child psychotherapy-training program at the Tavistock Clinic in London in the late 1940’s.
 Since then such training has been required in many psychoanalytic and psychotherapy programs around the world.

-The upcoming seminar starts January 10th, 2016 and will continue through July.
-This seminar will meet by conference call 2-3 Fridays per month from 1:00pm-3:00pm EST.
+This seminar will meet by Zoom audio-visual HIPPA compliant internet platform 2-3 Fridays per month from 11:00am-1:00pm EST.

 - to watch a baby and a mother develop individually and in relationship to one another

 - to learn by direct observation about the baby’s and mother’s primitive anxieties and defenses as the baby comes to life outside the protective womb

 - to allow oneself, as observer, to better understand the primitive anxieties of our adult and child patients and ourselves in relation to these patients